rasmus-kirk/website/index.md

 - My [bachelor's project](./documents/high-assurance-cryptography-implementing-bulletproofs-in-hacspec.pdf): High Assurance Cryptography - Implementing Bulletproofs in [Hacspec](https://github.com/hacspec/hacspec)
 - [A toy-blockchain written in rust](https://github.com/rasmus-kirk/p2p)
+- [Nixarr](https://nixarr.com): A Nixos module that aims to make the installation and management of a home media server as easy, and pain free, as possible.

 # Contact